kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->

+This feature only requires the target cluster has enabled The OpenAPIV3 feature.

+OpenAPIV3 is Beta as of Kubernetes 1.24.
+This feature should not be on-by-default until it is GA.

+Users of the `--output` flag who attempt to use it against a cluster for which OpenAPI v3 is not enabled will be shown an error informing them of missing openapi version upon 404.

+Built-in templates supported by kubectl should aim to support any OpenAPI version which is GA.

 ## Production Readiness Review Questionnaire